hanjingo/doc/NOTE/DATABASE_SYSTEM_CONCEPTS/chapter4.md

 The `outer join` operation works in a manner similar to the join operations.

-There are in fact three forms of outer join:
+There are, in fact three forms of outer join:

 - The `left outer join` preserves tuples only in the relation named before (to the left of) the `left outer join` operation.
 - The `right outer join` preserves tuples only in the relation named after (to the right of) the `right outer join` operation.